 Do you travel for work?

 Do you have a big adventure coming up?

-A vacation this summer?
+An upcoming vacation this summer?

 What struggles do you have while on the road?
 What kind of questions do you have about staying in shape and traveling?

 Leave a question in the comments and I’ll help in any way that I can.